Mandsaur district

 Mandsaur district (/hi/) is a district of Madhya Pradesh state in central India.
 The town of Mandsaur is the administrative headquarters of the district.
 The ancient Pashupatinath temple is situated in Mandsaur.
-Large quantities of opium are produced in Mandsaur district.
+Large quantities of opium are produced in Mandsaur district.Mandsaur district is located western part of Madhya Pradesh.

 Origin of name

 The District takes its name from the headquarters town, Mandsaur.
 It is considered to have been evolved from Marhsaur, originating from Marh and Saur or Dasaur, two of the villages which merged in the town.
 The town was known as Dashpur during ancient times.
 Other etymology claims it derives from Mandodari, wife of Ravana, who is said to have been born in the district.